bpinela/liferay-front-end-certification-notes/README.md

 - Is a web implementation of liferay's lexicon design language
 - Provides style guidelines and best practices for designing web apps
 - Have components and features to cover most use cases, also use reusable patterns
+- Uses bourbon to handle with cross browser compatibility

 #### Building a theme
 - Look and feel come from a theme